 - Chemical oxidation.
-Another theory for particularly rancid smelling milk is that chemical oxidation of breast milk occurs perhaps due to exposure to the air9, contaminants in a mother’s drinking water or due to certain fats a mother has eaten 10.
-Where breast milk has been stored correctly some experts feel chemical oxidation is thought to be a more likely cause than lipase activity or undesirable bacteria contaminating the milk (Mohrbacher, 2010).
+Another theory for particularly rancid smelling milk, despite correct storage, is chemical oxidation of certain constituents in breast milk perhaps due to exposure to the air9, contaminants in a mother’s drinking water or due to certain fats a mother has eaten 10.
 See below for more information about chemical oxidation.

 - Contaminated breast milk.
 Breast milk is very robust and full of protective factors but it is possible that bacterial contamination could be a cause of rancid smelling milk in some cases if it has not been collected under clean conditions.

 In the past some breastfeeding authors have suggested that breast milk turns sour in mothers who have particularly high lipase levels in their breast milk.
 However a study by Dr Ruth Lawrence and others did not find higher lipase levels in samples of sour milk11.